Richard dropped in late morning after a quick breakfast with the girls, informing Gwen he would return by Thursday.

 "Let's go," she meticulously wiped her hands, ensuring that she finished her winter-melon soup.

 The boss and his wife bowed several times as the girls left, hungrily watched by the patrons who had each ordered the same expensive dish after watching the two girls working through theirs.

 "Boss!" several patrons called out at once.
 "Take away!
 I am late for work!"

-The Magister informed them that she had prepared a private chamber for the continued investigation of Gwen’s new found powers.
+The Magister informed them that she had prepared a private chamber to continue investigating Gwen's newfound powers.

-“Worry not, we’ll get to the bottom of this yet,” she informed Gwen confidently, though Gwen wasn’t sure what exactly ‘bottom' meant.
+"Worry not, we'll get to the bottom of this yet," Wen confidently informed Gwen, though Gwen wasn't sure what the bottom meant.

-The training hall itself was about the size of an indoor soccer field, twice the size as the ones Gwen hired for herself.
-The inner chambers, in juxtaposition to the outer rooms, was reserved for staff and Warded for confidentiality.
+The training hall was about the size of an indoor soccer field, twice the size Gwen had hired for herself.
+In juxtaposition to the outer rooms, the inner chambers were reserved for staff and Warded for confidentiality.

 "Alright, Gwen."
 Magister Wen held a slate with her updated biometrics.
 "Let's see some tier 5 Conjuration, shall we?"

 "I haven't tried it yet, Ma'am," Gwen confessed.
 "I couldn't get the Conjure Elemental Swarm to complete its circuit before."